 - Keep cables away from major heat sources like the heat sink. - Do not jam cables on top of expansion cards or memory modules.
 Printed circuit cards like these are not designed to take excessive pressure on them. - Keep cables clear of sliding or moveable parts to prevent them from being cut or crimped when the parts are moved. - When folding a flat ribbon cable, never fold to a sharp crease.
 Sharp creases may damage the wires. - Some flat ribbon cables come prefolded.
 Never change the folds on these cables. - Do not bend any cable sharply.
-A sharp bend can break the internal wires. - Never bend a SATA data cable tighter than a 30 mm (1.18 in) radius. - Never crease a SATA data cable. - Do not rely on components like the drive cage, power supply, or computer cover to push cables down into the chassis.
-Always position the cables to lay properly by themselves.
+A sharp bend can break the internal wires. - Always position the cables to lay properly by themselves.